- The theme tune. While some find the '80s version worse, the original is still quite creepy.

 - The Twist Ending, no matter how much the man deserved it.
-After a thug died he was sent to a heaven where he has everything he could ever want, but he got bored after a while and asked to be taken to hell instead of Heaven, only for his guide to tell him he's been in hell the whole time.
+After a thug died he was sent to a heaven where he has everything he could ever want, but he got bored after a month and asked to be taken to Hell instead of Heaven, only for his guide to tell him he's been in Hell the whole time.
 He tries to escape the apartment, but is trapped with his guide maniacally laughing at his panic.

 Nightmare as a Child

 - Markie.
 She may be one of the good guys, but she sure is a Creepy Child.And you screamed so loud!
 And you screamed so loud!
 And you screamed so loud!

 - Peter Selden murdered his employer in a fit of rage when she refused to cover for his embezzling, and her young daughter witnessed the murder.
 Ever since then he's been keeping tabs on her, against the day when the memory comes back!

 - The different kind of horror provided by the Twist Ending: If life is just too much to bear, end it, and go somewhere better.

 - The idea that someone could derail your entire life, not just destroying all your own plans and hopes for the future but overwriting your personality into a humiliating love-slave persona.
 Not to mention the implication that this was done to a number of others before Leila, many of whom were subsequently murdered.
 It's made all the more chilling by the incongruously lighthearted tone of the episode.